CintBX/TheOvertime_App/README.md

 - x Icons from Glyphicons
 - x Update the styles for forms

-## Refactors
+## TODOS:
-- x Refactor posts/_form for admin user with status
+- Integrate validations for phone attribute in user
+	# No spaces or dashes
+	# all characters must be a number
+	# exactly 10 characters